sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 These settings will load sub-projects (those with a `build.gradle` file) recursively, so everything under the `openremote/` submodule will become part of your project.
 Your project is the root project of the Gradle build.

-Continue with a `build.gradle` file in your project directory:
+Continue with a `build.gradle` file in your root project directory, applying build settings common to all projects:

 ```
 allprojects {